Sarankumar7979/CRYPTOGRAPHY_PROJECT/README.md

 # CRYPTOGRAPHY_PROJECT
-This project is made to understand some basics cryptograpic algorithms
+This project is made to understand some basics of cryptograpic algorithms